brabster/dbt_bigquery_template/README.md

 ## Always Up-To-Date

 There are several supply chains providing dependencies for this repo.
-When development interactively (ignoring your machine), the relevant sources are:
+When development interactively (ignoring your machine), important sources are:

+- Your Python runtime, including the venv module
+- `pip` package manager in the virtualenv
 - Python packages via PyPI
 - dbt packages

 Both of these sources are set by default to update automatically to the latest available versions.
 A VSCode task is included to automatically update your local environment, and the CI system will update to latest on each run.

 I believe this setup minimises the vulnerability risk users of this template are exposed to by default.

+## Self-Contained and Self-Describing

+The repo aims to be as self-contained as possible, minimising what's needed in an engineer's development environment, and making the CI setup as similar as possible to that of the engineer's environment.